 Along with providing special comments for Triple M Football, in 2011 Ricciuto joined the all-star line-up of the Fox Footy commentary team.

-A successful publican and hotelier, Ricciuto resides in Adelaide with his wife Sarah and children Sophie, Nick, Joe, Rosie and Rocco.
+A successful publican and hotelier, Ricciuto resides in Adelaide with his wife Sarah and their six children.